mjvallin/telecom/README.txt

 --------------------------------------------------------------------------------------------

 ALTERNATIVE:
-THE FOLLOWING IS NEEDED IF YOU ARE INTERESTED IN COMPILING THE CODE BY YOURSELF
+THE FOLLOWING IS NEEDED ONLY IF YOU ARE INTERESTED IN COMPILING THE CODE BY YOURSELF

 compile and run using eclipse for simplicty: